"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

-After the seventh angel pours out his bowl, a loud voice is heard from the throne in the temple in Heaven:
+After the seventh angel pours out his bowl, a loud voice comes from the throne in the temple in Heaven:

 Revelation 16:17 - Then the seventh angel poured out his bowl into the air, and a loud voice came out of the temple of heaven, from the throne, saying, "It is done!"

-This is the voice of God because no one else could enter the temple since the glory of the Lord filled it with smoke until the seven Bowl judgments were completed at the very end of the Tribulation, where we currently are in the narrative of our study:
+This is the voice of God because no one else can enter the temple since the glory of the Lord filled it with smoke until the completion of the seven Bowl judgments at the very end of the Tribulation, where we currently are in the narrative of our study:

 Revelation 15:8 - The temple was filled with smoke from the glory of God and from His power, and no one was able to enter the temple till the seven plagues of the seven angels were completed.

 The passage below explicitly states that the voice from the temple is the Lord speaking at the time of His vengeance: